 UB also has housing options for families.

-If you are a nursing mother, you have the right to reasonable breaks to express breast milk as well as a private, convenient and secure place to do so Rights of Nursing Mothers.
+If you are nursing, you have the right to reasonable breaks to express breast milk as well as a private, convenient and secure place to do so.
+The New York State Department of Labor has outlined these rights in its guidance, Rights of Nursing Mothers.
+These rights apply regardless of gender identity.
 Employees should provide their supervisors with as much notice as possible to ensure that appropriate space can be identified.
 Employees and students can also contact EDI, the University's Office of Employee Relations or Office of Work/Life Balance for assistance in identifying appropriate locations.

 UB's Child Care Center offers affordable, convenient and quality child care on the North and South Campuses.